 - Dr Lawrence Dritsas

-- Lecturer, Deputy Director of the Undergraduate School (Teaching, Learning and Administration)
+- Lecturer, Acting Director of Undergraduate School

 - Top floor 3.30 Chisholm House High School Yards Edinburgh UK EH1 1LZ

 - Research Interests

 - Science & technology studies, History of science, Colonial/imperial history, Decolonisation, global histories of science technology and medicine, Scottish history, Missionary Encounter

 - During semester time I am available 11-1 on Mondays, or by appointment.

 Lawrence Dritsas began his studies in the United States (BA, Penn State; MS, Virginia Tech) and has interdisciplinary training in the humanities and natural and social sciences.
 He volunteered as a secondary school biology teacher with the US Peace Corps in Malawi in the late 1990s.
 In 2005 he completed his PhD at the Centre of African Studies in Edinburgh with a study of the scientific exploration of Africa in the mid-nineteenth century.
 He is a Lecturer in Science, Technology and Innovation Studies and a member of the Science Studies Unit.

 Generally, the history and sociology of science in Africa.
 Within this large frame, Lawrence is interested in historical geographies of scientific knowledge in relation to colonial empires; the links between science, technology and development practices; the history of scientific expeditions (particularly the exploration of Africa) and the history of museum collections.
 He also uses his research to engage with the 'science studies of science fiction': exploring how histories of exploration and science fiction interact and shape how we think about the future of human activity in our solar system.